Cryptocurrency edges higher early Monday morning

 FEDS ACCELERATING CRYPTO WORLD CRACKDOWN

-The crypotocurrency hovered near $34,400 overnight per Bitcoin. com, before breaking the $35,000 plateau around 4 a.m.
+The crypotocurrency hovered near $34,400 overnight per Bitcoin, before breaking the $35,000 plateau around 4 a.m.
 ET, Coindesk reported.

 The Financial Conduct Authority (FCA) filed a notice dated June 25 saying Binance Markets Ltd, Binance's only regulated UK entity, "must not, without the prior written consent of the FCA, carry out any regulated activities... with immediate effect," Reuters reported.